 RTIC Vs YETI On Price And Value

-- Rotomolded Construction - Makes it armored to the core and virtually indestructible
+- The Rotomolded Construction makes the Tundra armored to the core and virtually...

 The bottom line is that these are both excellent coolers, but RTIC is a knock-off of very high quality.
 For this reason, and because RTIC is a much newer product, it doesn’t compare with YETI in the final analysis.
 The RTIC vs YETI battle isn’t a done deal though because RTIC is a lot less expensive than YETI.
 When it comes to value, most RTIC products are a better deal, but YETI is more consistent in delivering a flawless product.
 We will go into more detail on the specific issues that sometimes crop up with RTIC hard coolers.

 Both RTIC and YETI produce two cooler lines: soft and hard.
 The soft coolers are easier to store, maneuver into small spaces, and if not full, this style can be packed more easily into a car.
 Hard coolers have the advantage of doubling as a stool or table, or even a chair for a kid, and are more durable.